BirdLife South Africa

 BirdLife South Africa, formerly the South African Ornithological Society (SAOS), is the South African national partner organisation of BirdLife International.
+It has been the regional partner of BirdLife International since 1996.

 It has a membership of 5,000, many of whom belong to more than 32 affiliated bird clubs.
 BirdLife South Africa's vision is to promote the enjoyment, understanding, study and conservation of wild birds and their habitats.
-It publishes an ornithological journal, Ostrich, covering the birds of Africa and its islands, as well as the magazine African BirdLife.
+It publishes an ornithological journal, Ostrich, covering the birds of Africa and its islands, as well as the magazine African Birdlife.

 One of the major projects with which it is involved is the Second Southern African Bird Atlas Project (SABAP2).
 It is one of three partners which lead this project: the other two are the Animal Demography Unit at the University of Cape Town and the South African National Biodiversity Institute (SANBI).

-BirdLife South Africa has three Honorary patrons, Gaynor Rupert, Precious Moloi-Motsepe and Mark Shuttleworth.
+BirdLife South Africa has three Honorary Patrons: Gaynor Rupert, Precious Moloi-Motsepe and Mark Shuttleworth, and a former Honorary Patron: Pamela Isdell.